Cool Hand Luke: Legacy

-An episode of the television show The Dukes of Hazzard titled "Cool Hands Luke and Bo" was shown with Morgan Woodward playing "Colonel Cassius Claiborne" the boss of a neighboring county and warden of its prison farm.
+An episode of the seventh season of the television series The Dukes of Hazzard titled "Cool Hands Luke and Bo" (1984) was shown with Morgan Woodward playing "Colonel Cassius Claiborne" the boss of a neighboring county and warden of its prison farm.
 He wears the trademark shades of Boss Godfrey throughout the episode.

+The "Failure to communicate" line is used in the opening of the 1990 rock song "Civil War" by Guns N' Roses.

 Nashville-based Christian alternative rock band Cool Hand Luke is named after the film.

-Darts player Luke Humphries is nicknamed 'Cool Hand Luke' after the film.